 This course provides instruction for career-sustaining level of employment in the industry.
-The content includes applied skills related to marketing functions, employment skills required for success in marketing, and career planning as related to a marketing industry.
+The content includes applied skills related to marketing functions, employment skills required for success in marketing and career planning as related to a marketing industry.

-CTE S Standards and Benchmarks 19.0 Apply economic principles to marketing - the student will be able to: 19.01 Explain economic trends related to marketing.
+CTE S Standards and Benchmarks 19.0 Apply economic principles of business to marketing - the student will be able to: 19.01 Explain economic trends related to marketing and its global impact.
 19.02 Explain role of the profit motive in the marketing of products.
 19.03 Explain role of marketing in a free enterprise system.
-19.04 Apply economic concepts to marketing; include pricing, risk, productivity, competition, and cycles.
+19.04 Apply economic concepts to marketing (e.g. pricing, risk, productivity, competition, cycles, etc.).
 20.0 Apply product and service technology - the student will be able to: 20.01 Demonstrate appropriate techniques and terminology for selling.
 20.02 Demonstrate principles in the marketing of products.
 20.03 Discuss inventors and entrepreneurs who have had a major influence on the marketing industry.
-20.04 Identify past, present, and future marketing products, styles, and services.
-21.0 Demonstrate merchandising skills appropriate for marketing - the student will be able to: 21.01 Identify and explain basic stock-keeping techniques (e.g., sorting by color, size, classification) and the maintenance of merchandise fixtures.
-21.02 Explain initiatives in maintaining stock (e.g., rehanging merchandise, studying hang tags, restocking merchandise).
+20.04 Identify past, present and future marketing products, styles and services.
+21.0 Demonstrate merchandising skills appropriate for marketing - the student will be able to: 21.01 Identify and explain basic stock-keeping techniques (e.g. sorting by color, size, classification, etc.) and the maintenance of merchandise fixtures.
+21.02 Explain initiatives in maintaining stock (e.g. rehanging merchandise, studying hang tags, restocking merchandise, etc.).
 21.03 Demonstrate the sales promotion technique of locating advertised merchandise on the selling floor.
 21.04 Demonstrate techniques to perform a merchandise inventory and receiving and checking of merchandise.

-CTE S Standards and Benchmarks 21.05 Explain the importance of merchandise displays by demonstrating knowledge of design principles and elements, types of displays, patterns of arrangement, color principles, and appropriate displays for specific types of merchandise.
-21.06 Plan a promotional campaign for a product or line; include types of media, promotional mix, and evaluation of effectiveness.
-21.07 Create a floor plan/ planogram.
+CTE S Standards and Benchmarks 21.05 Explain the importance of merchandise displays by demonstrating knowledge of design principles and elements (e.g. patterns of arrangement, color principles, appropriate displays for specific types of merchandise, etc.).
+21.06 Plan a promotional campaign for a product or line (e.g. types of media, promotional mix, evaluation of effectiveness, etc.).
+21.07 Create a floor plan and a planogram and describe their importance.
 22.0 Implement marketing operational techniques - the student will be able to: 22.01 Define and explain accident prevention techniques in work situations.
-22.02 Identify techniques to prevent security issues; include correct procedures for recognizing and monitoring potential shoplifters.
+22.02 Identify techniques to prevent security issues, including correct procedures for recognizing and monitoring potential shoplifters, vandalism and other unlawful behaviors.
 22.03 Identify procedures relative to the employee's role in preventing internal losses.
 22.04 Identify guidelines that address concerns and issues related to the operation of a business; include safety practices.
 22.05 Understand the process of new employee orientation.
 23.0 Demonstrate proficiency in applying higher level mathematical skills specific to marketing - the student will be able to: 23.01 Apply standard industry formulas to determine markup and markdown on merchandise or services.
 23.02 Analyze standard industry formulas relative to discount date and due date to determine the amount of payment on an invoice.
-23.03 Determine amount of merchandise to be reordered utilizing model stock by collecting, organizing, representing, and interpreting data and predicting outcomes.
-23.04 Complete pricing problems involving fixed or variable pricing, odd-cent pricing, and loss leader pricing.
+23.03 Determine amount of merchandise to be reordered utilizing model stock by collecting, organizing, representing and interpreting data and predicting outcomes.
+23.04 Complete pricing problems involving fixed or variable pricing, odd-cent pricing and loss leader pricing.
 23.05 Calculate sales productivity.
 23.06 Calculate sales per hour.
 23.07 Calculate average items and average dollars per transaction.
-24.0 Apply promotional planning techniques and procedures to product/ service marketing - the student will be able to: 24.01 Analyze role of promotion in marketing and merchandising.
-24.02 Develop a promotion plan for a given product/ service or event.
-24.03 Develop a promotional mix for a product/ service.
-24.04 Identify the market(s) for the promotional plan.
-24.05 Prepare a promotional calendar of events.
+24.0 Apply promotional planning techniques and procedures to product and service marketing - the student will be able to: 24.01 Analyze role of promotion in marketing and merchandising.
+24.02 Identify the markets for and develop a promotion plan for a given product, service or event.
+24.03 Develop a promotional mix for a product or service.
+24.04 Prepare a promotional calendar of events.